redwoodjs/redwood/docs/versioned_docs/version-3.2/tutorial/chapter7/rbac.md

 </TabItem>
 </Tabs>

-Now if you reload the posts admin you should get redirected to the homepage.
+Now if you browse to [http://localhost:8910/admin/posts](http://localhost:8910/admin/posts) you should get redirected to the homepage.
+So far so good.

 ### Changing Roles on a User